cs-ieee-ist/cs-essentials/content/topics/vim/3-interface.md

 - Visual Block

 Everything that you used to do with the mouse, you now do with the keyboard using editing commands that compose with movement commands.
-Vim’s editing commands are also called “verbs”, because verbs act on nouns.
+Vim’s editing commands are also called “verbs” because verbs act on nouns.

-When you are in a Visual mode you can select any part of text using the movemnts that you have learned.
+When you are in a Visual mode you can select any part of text using the movements that you have learned.
-This mode will be helpfull to change, delete, yank text.
+This mode will be helpful to change, delete, yank text.

-### Changings and Deleting text
+### Changing and Deleting text

-You can quicly change and deleting text in vim.
+You can quickly change and deleting text in vim.

 | Key| Description |
 | ----------- | ----------- |
 | cw | change word |
 | dw | delete word |

-When you use delete, you just delete the word.
+When you use to delete, you just delete the word.
 When you change you delete the word and vim puts you in insert mode so you can start typing and in fact change the word.

 | Key| Description |
 | ----------- | ----------- |